SignalProducer

 Swift

-public func concat(value: Value) -> SignalProducer<Value, Error>
+public func observe(on scheduler: Scheduler) -> SignalProducer<Value, Error>Parameters

 Return Value